Data Recovery in San Francisco, CA

 Common Recovery Scenarios in San Francisco

-• UCSF (~36,000 employees, second-largest employer in San Francisco) recovering PACS imaging data, clinical research databases, and genomic sequencing data from hospital servers damaged by seismic events, where HIPAA retention mandates and NIH grant requirements make data loss both a compliance and research continuity crisis
+- •UCSF (~36,000 employees, second-largest employer in San Francisco) stores PACS imaging data, clinical research databases, and genomic sequencing data on hospital servers exposed to seismic events, where HIPAA retention mandates and NIH grant requirements make data loss both a compliance and research continuity crisis

-• Salesforce (~10,000 estimated San Francisco employees) and tech companies recovering CRM platform data and engineering databases from NVMe SSDs bricked by PG&E PSPS shutoffs, where enterprise cloud operations generate terabytes of telemetry and customer data daily
+- •Salesforce (~10,000 estimated San Francisco employees) and tech companies store CRM platform data and engineering databases on NVMe SSDs bricked by PG&E PSPS shutoffs, where enterprise cloud operations generate terabytes of telemetry and customer data daily

-• Wells Fargo (~10,000 estimated San Francisco employees) and financial services firms recovering trading records and compliance databases from drives damaged by seismic shock or salt air corrosion, where SEC and FINRA retention mandates require verified chain-of-custody documentation
+- •Wells Fargo (~10,000 estimated San Francisco employees) and financial services firms store trading records and compliance databases on drives exposed to seismic shock or salt air corrosion, where SEC and FINRA retention mandates require verified chain-of-custody documentation

 Source code, development databases, and configuration files are critical IP.
 We recover from failed RAID arrays, corrupted SSDs, and damaged developer workstations.